Written by: Alexandra Uta // Last Updated:

 Oxidation can also be achieved by aeration.
 An air injector uses the oxygen in the air to convert ferrous to ferric iron.
 The particles are then strained out by a water filter.
 According to various sources, extreme iron levels of 30 ppm and more can be treated with this method.
 It’s also probably the cheapest way to remove iron from well water.
 And if you wonder how you can remove iron from your water naturally, this is it.

-The only problem with air injection is that air is only about 20% oxygen.
+The only problem with air injection is that air is just about 20% oxygen.
 So chances are that not all iron will oxidize.
 As a result, it forms sludge which can plug the iron filter and the eductor that is part of the injector.

 You can use a water softener to remove ferrous.
 It’s a commonly used method which usually delivers good results for concentrations of up to 3 (5) ppm or mg/L. For more information, read the manufacturer specifications.